myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-08T13:50:16.568Z
+>
+> Nice Kafka

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-08T13:07:13.469Z
+>
+> The process of creating "facets" could be simpler.
+I would add a feature that returns the JSON of the "facet" directly from the BlueskyText or Entity object.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-08T12:59:12.396Z
 >
 > 🌞🤝